mgechev/blog.mgechev.com/content/post/2017-12-07-redux-anti-patterns-race-conditions-testability.md

 };
 ```

-This way we'll have it in both the `sessions` array and as value of `currentSession`.
-Imagine the user navigates between the scheduler page and pages for different sessions.
-This will require two additional procedures in order to keep the state consistent:
+This way we'll have it in both: the `sessions` array and as value of `currentSession` property.
+Imagine the user navigates between the page with the scheduler and pages for different sessions.
+This will require two additional actions in order to keep the state consistent:

 - If we modify the current session, we need to update the `sessions` array and `currentSession`.
-- If we switch between sessions we need to clean the `currentSession` and replace it with the new session, corresponding to the page we've navigated to.
+- If we switch between sessions we need to clean the `currentSession` and replace it with the session corresponding to the page we've navigated to.

 ## Solution

-The solution is to keep a pointer to the current session in the `sessions` array as value of the `currentSession` property.
-For instance, we can use the session's `id` for the purpose:
+The solution is to keep a value pointing to the current session in the `sessions` array as value of the `currentSession` property.
+For instance, we can use the `Session`'s `id` for the purpose:

 ```typescript
 interface Store {